- A Study in Murder

 “This book is a delight!…A Study in Murder has clear echoes of Jane Austen, Agatha Christie, and of course, Sherlock Holmes.
 You will love this book.”

-—William Bernhardt, author of The Last Chance Lawyer
+—William Bernhardt, New York Times best selling author of The Last Chance Lawyer

 “With a breezy style and alluring, low-keyed humor, Hutton crafts a charming mystery with a delightful, irrepressible sleuth.”